videolan/x265/doc/reST/cli.rst

 	This value represents the percentage difference between the inter cost and intra cost of a frame used in scenecut detection.
 For example, a value of 5 indicates, if the inter cost of a frame is greater than or equal to 95 percent of the intra cost of the frame, then detect this frame as scenecut.
 Values between 5 and 15 are recommended.
 Default 5.

+.. option:: --hist-scenecut, --no-hist-scenecut

+	Indicates that scenecuts need to be detected using luma edge and chroma histograms.
+	option: `--hist-scenecut` enables scenecut detection using the histograms and disables the default scene cut algorithm.
+	option: `--no-hist-scenecut` disables histogram based scenecut algorithm.

+.. option:: --hist-threshold <0.0..2.0>

+	This value represents the threshold for normalized SAD of edge histograms used in scenecut detection.
+	This requires option: `--hist-scenecut` to be enabled.
+For example, a value of 0.2 indicates that a frame with normalized SAD value greater than 0.2 against the previous frame as scenecut.
+	Default 0.01.

 .. option:: --radl <integer>